Temple of Wings: History

 Temple of Wings was originally the home of attorney Charles Calvin Boynton, his wife Florence Treadwell Boynton, and their eight children.
 Florence Treadwell Boynton was "California's chief exponent of rhythmic gymnastics," and promoted "open air motherhood," a parenting philosophy that maximized children's outdoor time.
 She was a childhood friend and admirer of Isadora Duncan.
 Boynton created a home and a dance school that reflected Duncan’s philosophies.
-The estate was passed down for at least four generations of the Boynton family (later known as the Quitzow and Braun family), and was last sold in 1994 to the Getty family.
+The estate was passed down for at least four generations of the Boynton family (later known as the Quitzow and Braun family).

-It was originally designed and constructed as a Greco-Roman colonnaded open-air private residence by architect Bernard Maybeck in 1911.
+It was originally designed and constructed as a Greco-Roman colonnaded open-air private residence for the Boyntons by architect Bernard Maybeck in 1911.
 The project was completed in 1914 by Arthur Randolph Monro, and it featured hung canvas in lieu of walls.

 Clarence Dakin and Edna Deakin remodeled the building in 1924, after the building had caught fire the year prior.
 During the remodel, they added an enclosed house inside of the colonnade with two levels, and the first level had multiple rooms dedicated as dance studios.

 Billionaire heir and philanthropist Gordon Getty and his wife Ann Getty acquired the Temple of Wings property in 1994 and furnished it with antique British and American Arts and Crafts movement furniture and Pre-Raphaelite paintings.
+They sold it in 2024.